 |Higher national diploma (HND)||240|

-If courses are described as 'subject to approval' they are under development or going through quality assurance processes to test their academic rigour.
+If courses are described as 'subject to University approval' they are under development or going through quality assurance processes to test their academic rigour.